bast/paragliding-aerodynamics/slides.md

   - A and B lines often lengthen, C and brake lines often shorten over time
   - Wing can deform/stretch/shrink over time

-- To trim a wing: bringing it back to trim by adjusting lines (often done by expert)
+- To trim a wing: bringing it back to trim by adjusting lines (often done by expert).

-- Check your wing at least every 2 years
+  **Check the trim when buying a second hand wing**.

-- **Check the trim when buying a second hand wing**
+- Check your wing at least every 2 years.

-- It may not be enough to check line lengths alone (wing can deform/stretch/shrink)
+  It may not be enough to check line lengths alone (wing can deform/stretch/shrink).